ga-wdi-boston/rails-model-validations/README.md

       Now that we have 'Country' and 'Person' resources, suppose we want to link them together through a third resource called 'Citizenship'.
-      I run `rails g model Citizenship status:string date_obtained:date`, which builds a new model and migration file.
+      Running `rails g model Citizenship status date_obtained:date`, builds a new migration file and model.
-      I can then create two new empty migrations to link all of the tables.
+      You can then create two new empty migrations to link all of the tables.

       ```ruby
       class AddPeopleToCitizenships < ActiveRecord::Migration